MikeSnow/MontyPlugin/README.md

 # MontyPlugin
-Repositorio para Cybercamp 2015
+Cybercamp repository for 2015

-#Aplicacion
+#Aplication

-Esta aplicacion se basa en un sistema de identificacion biometrica con un sistema fisico para evitar la falsificacion
+This application is based on a biometric identification system with a physical system to prevent counterfeiting

 #Requerimientos

-Placa de arduino uno 5 $
+Arduino One 5 $
-Placa rfid 2$
+rfid plate 2$
-Tarjeta o llavero rfid 2$
+rfid Key  2$
 Webcam

-#Tecnologias Usadas
+#technologies used

 Opencv
 Python
 C/C++
 Arduino

-#Estandar en el que nos basamos
+#standard

-Iso/IEC WD 24745 En desarrollo
+Iso/IEC WD 24745 Developing

-#Funcionamiento
+#Operation